aseprite/api/api/dialog.md

 bar of the dialog.
 The constructor that receives a table can receive a special callback function (`onclose`) that is called when the dialog is closed.

+The `{ parent=otherDialog }` can be used to display an alert/subdialog
+inside a parent dialog (the parent dialog is blocked until the child dialog is closed).

 Returns `nil` if there is no UI available, i.e. [app.isUIAvailable is `false`](app.md#appisuiavailable).